1329555958/study-axon-vaadin/legacy/README.md

         Run as > Maven Build...
 and:

-- set goal to "jetty-run"
+- set goal to "jetty:run"
 - check "Resolve Workspace artifacts"

 >Note.
 With the option "Resolve Workspace artifacts", no need to package the projects before running "jetty-run".